Pandalism/pandalism.github.io/_posts/2019-04-06-drone-skippy.md

 published: true
 ---

-So back in November [I posted on Instagram](https://www.instagram.com/p/BpdWFCClF1m/?utm_source=ig_web_button_share_sheet) about the new drone/quadcopter I had very built, in an attempt to get back into drones and FPVracing.
+So back in November [I posted on Instagram](https://www.instagram.com/p/BpdWFCClF1m/?utm_source=ig_web_button_share_sheet) about the new drone/quadcopter I just built, in an attempt to get back into drones and FPVracing.
 After that first post though, a keen eye will notice I never mentioned it again, until now.
 This is the rise and fall of Skippy.

 ## The build (The Rise)